-When they fall to the ground and rot or decompose, the decomposing organic matter provides food to innumerable soil organisms including worms and soil bacteria that work together to enrich and aerate your soil.
+When they fall to the ground and rot or decompose, the decomposing organic matter provides food to innumerable soil organisms, including worms and bacteria, that work together to enrich and aerate your soil.

 At the end of the decomposition process, the organic matter turns into what we call humus, which simply put is the organic component of soil.